Club Q shooting victims in 'financial crisis' call for release of funds - NewsBreak

 Several Club Q employees who showed up at the press conference expressed anger with longtime club owner Matthew Haynes.
 They said that Haynes has not made good on a promise to disperse money earmarked for them by well-meaning donors.

 “Everybody is struggling.
 Matthew said he was going to take care of us.
-Staff listened to him, but by the second month, we were drowning in bills,” said Hysteria Brooks, who produced two shows a week at Club Q and performed in multiple other shows at the venue.
+Staff listened to him, but by the second month, we were drowning in bills,” said Hysteria Brooks, who produced two shows a week at Club Q.

 Brooks said that he and 15 other Club Q employees have not seen a penny from the official Club Q GoFundMe that Haynes set up days after the shooting.